 You should look seriously at other options for borrowing or seek free debt advice.

 There are many other ways to borrow money or repay debts that will cost you a lot less in the long run.

 How to stop credit brokers taking unauthorised payments

 Cancel the credit broking service

-If you have signed up to a credit broking service online and decide you no longer want it you have 14 days to cancel, under the Financial Services (Distance Marketing) Regulations 2004.
+If you have signed up to a credit broking service online or by phone and decide you no longer want it, you can cancel and ask for your money back.